CONTEMPL8git/Project-4-Group-4/README.md

 [Wanderson Oliveira](https://github.com/wwoliver7)<br>

 # Introduction
 Our group did data cleaning / ETL on a heart disease dataset called ["Indicators of Heart Disease (2022 UPDATE)"](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease) and then created an ERD / schema and used that to make an SQL database.
 We added a new column for PatientID and used that as the primary key.
+We then proceeded to use several different machine learning models to analyze the data, do predictions, and determine precision, recall, F1, and overall accuracy.